 Go directly to any of the following sections:

-The majority of bachelor's degree recipients in this major at CU are white.
-In the most recent graduating class for which data is available, 80% of students fell into this category.
+The majority of the associate's degree graduates for this major are Hispanic or Latino.
+In the most recent graduating class for which data is available, 57% of grads fell into this category.

-The following table and chart show the ethnic background for students who recently graduated from Cumberland University with a bachelor's in allied health.
+The following table and chart show the ethnic background for students who recently graduated from Hostos Community College with a associate's in allied health.

 |Ethnic Background||Number of Students|

 |Related Major||Annual Graduates|

 View All Allied Health Professions Related Majors >